EugeneOYZ1203n/NUS-CS1101S-Source-Academy-Runes-Bad-Apple/README.md

 Patchwork Video Showcase:
 [![Watch the video (Patchwork)](https://img.youtube.com/vi/jJIa40h_W4M/maxresdefault.jpg)](https://youtu.be/jJIa40h_W4M)

+The current version was used for the Contest Challenge in NUS CS1101S, which disallowed the use of arrays, strings and mutables which made it incredibly difficult to encode the data.

+However, the previous quest called Functional Expressionism introduced a function known as pair, which could be used as a linked list node.
+This solved the issues with arrays (Though introducing a slightly worse runtime complexity since O(n) access time)

+Next was the lack of strings which I used to encode the extremely large chunks of data.
+I replaced it with another linked list using pairs, converting the original strings into base3 encoded integers.
+However due to the integer limit of 2^32, I had to split that single integer into multiple chunks, I had chosen chunks of max size 3^18.

+I had some issues parsing the data due to the reversed format, however I eventually got it somewhat working.

+I am quite proud of this.

 ## Why?
 Runes provides the ability to stack images side by side each other, including full squares.